-After your hip replacement in New Orleans you will probably stay in the hospital for four to six days and may have to stay in bed with a wedge-shaped cushion between your legs to keep the new hip joint in place.
+After your hip replacement in New Orleans, you will probably stay in the hospital for four to six days and may have to stay in bed with a wedge-shaped cushion between your legs to keep the new hip joint in place.
 A drainage tube will be placed in your bladder to help you go to the bathroom.

-Physical therapy typically begins the day after surgery and within days you will be able walk with a walker, crutches or a cane.
+Physical therapy typically begins the day after surgery and within days you will be an able walk with a walker, crutches or a cane.
 You will continue physical therapy for several weeks to months following the surgery.